 By Zel-Marí Gelderblom

-- Zel-Marí Gelderblom is the coordinator of content and media relations at AfriForum and has a master’s degree (cum laude) in Gender Politics at Nelson Mandela University.
+- Zel-Marí Gelderblom is coordinator for content and media relations at AfriForum’s campaigns department.
+She has a master’s degree (cum laude) in gender politics at Nelson Mandela University.